tipazzz/EducationContent/computing/unit-4/lesson-1.md

 })
 ```
 ## Step 8
-Position your Agent on the first set of **Yellow wool** blocks before removing them and running your code.
+Position your Agent on either **Yellow wool** blocks using your whistle.

 ## Step 9
 Run your code.
 Type your ``||Player:on chat command||`` into the chat function **T** and watch your Agent build the first pillar of the gate.

 ## Step 10
 Repeat this for the second pillar.
-Placing your Agent in the same position as the second set of  **Yellow Wool** blocks before removing them and running your code.
+Position your Agent on the other **Yellow wool** block with your whistle, then run your code again.
 You should now have two wooden pillars.

 ## Step 11
 Code the sign entrance.
 Now we need to add the sign at the top.